Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ### RFCs by the share of research work

 Most of RFCs require some research.
-But I was interested in dividing the documents by the effort spent on research:
+But, I was interested in dividing the documents by the effort spent on research:

-- `no research` — just sat down and wrote a document from experience.
+- `no research` — an author just sat down and wrote a document from experience.
-- `with research` — collected data, talked to people, did analysis and only then synthesized the result.
+- `with research` — an author collected data, talked to people, did analysis and only then synthesized the result.

 Notes: